Tigers vs. Orioles Player Props Betting Odds

-You can find player prop bet odds for Cedric Mullins, Spencer Torkelson and others on the Baltimore Orioles and Detroit Tigers ahead of their matchup at 12:10 PM ET on Saturday at Comerica Park.
+Those looking to place a player prop wager can find odds for Jorge Mateo, Spencer Torkelson and others in the Baltimore Orioles-Detroit Tigers matchup at Comerica Park on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with DraftKings!